mayerrobert/jmurmel/mlib.md

 # mlib - default library for Murmel

-mlib adds common Lisp functions and macros to the core Murmel language.
+mlib adds commonly used Lisp functions and macros to the core Murmel language.

-mlib's functions are modeled after Common Lisp, (often with reduced functionality) plus some additional macros and functions.
+Most of mlib's functions and macros are modeled after Common Lisp, (often with reduced functionality) plus some additional macros and functions.

 ### Usage: